5 Ways to Build Customer Loyalty by Creating a Memorable Brand

 5. Stress your brand’s values.

-Statistics prove that almost 90% of customers will remain loyal to a brand that shares their core values.
+Statistics prove that almost 90% of customers will remain loyal to a brand that shares its core values.
 Your business can benefit by publicizing its values to build customer loyalty and stay at the forefront of their minds.

 For example, if your product fully avoids animal testing or is produced using recycled materials, these are a part of your brand’s values.
 Relatable values will prove memorable to many customers and bring them back to your business.